richardltc/boxwallet/README.md

 ## What are some of BoxWallet's features? ##

 * Install and run a CLI node or wallet simply, by using two commands: `coin`, to choose your coin and `start` to start the syncing.
+* Easily keep up-to-date with the latest version of BoxWallet by using the separate `bwupdater` app.
 * Setting up multiple nodes/staking wallets on a single machine, and easily switch between them using the `coin` command.
 * Viewing your wallet/node that might be running on a Pi, from another computer such as Linux, Mac or Windows.
 * Displaying the staking status of your wallet.